The Blue Gardenia

 The Blue Gardenia is a 1953 American film noir starring Anne Baxter, Richard Conte, and Ann Sothern.
 Directed by Fritz Lang from a screenplay by Charles Hoffman, it is based on the novella The Gardenia by Vera Caspary.

-An independent production distributed by Warner Bros., The Blue Gardenia – a cynical take on press coverage of a sensational murder case similar to the real-life Black Dahlia killing – was the first installment of Lang's "newspaper noir" film trio, being followed in 1956 by While the City Sleeps and Beyond a Reasonable Doubt.
+An independent production distributed by Warner Bros.
+Pictures, The Blue Gardenia – a cynical take on press coverage of a sensational murder case similar to the real-life Black Dahlia killing – was the first installment of Lang's "newspaper noir" film trio, being followed in 1956 by While the City Sleeps and Beyond a Reasonable Doubt.

 The song "Blue Gardenia", performed in the film by Nat King Cole, was written by Bob Russell and Lester Lee and arranged by Nelson Riddle.
 The director of cinematography for The Blue Gardenia was RKO regular Nicholas Musuraca, then working at Warner.

 Plot

 The night of her birthday, L.A. switchboard operator Norah Larkin opens the latest letter from her fiancé, a soldier serving in the Korean War.
 The letter ends up revealing his plans to marry someone he met in Tokyo.

 Devastated, Norah accepts a date over the telephone with Harry Prebble, a calendar girl artist.
 When she arrives at the Blue Gardenia, a South Seas-themed restaurant, Prebble is surprised to see Norah rather than her roommate Crystal Carpenter.
 He plies her with several tropical cocktails until she is soused.

 He whisks Norah to his apartment to "show her his art".
 He puts on all his seduction moves, but Norah passes out on his couch.
 He awakens her and attempts a date rape.
 She resists, striking him with a fire poker and shattering a mirror.
 Semi-conscious, Norah flees, leaving her suede pumps behind.

 The next morning Norah is awakened by Crystal and discovers that she does not remember what happened the previous night.
 Meanwhile, police at a crime scene question Harry's maid.
 She admits to cleaning the poker and placing the shoes in the closet, ruining the crime scene.

 At the telephone office, police question women who posed for Harry's drawings.
 When Norah learns why, she seeks the nearest newspaper account of the slaying.
 It revives the vague flashback of wielding the poker and shattering a mirror.

 Popular columnist Casey Mayo dubs the presumed killer the "Blue Gardenia murderess" (a reference to the Black Dahlia slaying).
 That night, Sally Ellis, Norah's other roommate, reads aloud the newspaper report that the suspect was wearing a taffeta dress.
 Frightened, Norah wraps hers in a newspaper and sneaks out in the wee hours to burn it in an outdoor incinerator.
 She is harried by a passing patrolman for burning after hours, but let off with a warning.